 Supply chain planning platforms uncomplicate collaboration in several big ways.
 Automatic forecast sharing allows wholesalers, suppliers, and retail customers to break down data silos and improve visibility.
 The automation of collaborative processes removes busy work while providing wholesalers with foresight into a retailer’s planned promotions or a supplier’s material shortage.
 Wholesalers can then adjust forecasts or prepare substitute products to improve outcomes.

-Image 3: Supply chain planning software optimizes and automates complex wholesale processes to decrease costs and increase margins.
+Fig. 5: Supply chain planning software optimizes and automates complex wholesale processes to decrease costs and increase margins.

 No single investment is likely to have a bigger impact on supply chain optimization than an upgraded supply chain planning solution.
 Wholesalers should ultimately seek out these four essential features before committing to an upgraded planning solution:

-1. Headache-free data management
+1. Headache-free wholesale data management

 Data paves the way to wholesale supply chain success.
 The creation of accurate demand forecasts and a digital supply chain model require great volumes of relevant data, much of which is owned by suppliers and retailers.
 It’s tricky enough to convince these parties to share this important data.
 But along the supply chain, different companies use different tools, causing wholesalers to receive data in unreadable or incompatible formats.

-Any planning platform worth its salt will include automated forecasting.
+Any planning platform worth its salt will include automated demand forecasting.
 Planning tools will not only generate forecasts based on up-to-date data but will also adjust forecasts automatically as newer and more relevant data streams in.
 This allows wholesalers to stay on top of demand shifts and prevent stockouts or spoilage.

 Wholesalers benefit from maintaining visibility into the entire supply chain.
 The sooner wholesalers identify shortages, product introductions, and supplier or retailer promotions, the sooner they can adjust their own strategies and forecasts to better meet demand.

-4. Hassle-free custom configuration
+5. Hassle-free custom configuration

 Pharmaceutical wholesalers will have different customer service level needs and supplier restrictions than a wholesaler specializing in auto parts.
 It’s unrealistic to expect planning solutions to address every wholesaler’s individual needs right out of the box, so wholesalers must seek a planning tool that can be tailored to fit within their unique ecosystem.

-4 wholesale supply chain examples
+4 wholesale supply chain optimization examples

 Many wholesalers understand the limitations of their existing solutions but are reluctant to embrace full-scale change for fear of disruption or an underwhelming return on investment.
 But many wholesale businesses who have embraced digital supply chain planning solutions have already experienced wild success.